LeNPaul/iguana-email-automation/README.md

  * Combine two channels into one.
  * Refactor logic for excluding holidays.
  * Potentially put this all in a Python application.
+   * Instead of using Iguana channel for scheduling and email notification, use Python application.